websanco/liferay-learn/docs/dxp/7.x/en/content-authoring-and-management/web-content/user-guide/03-web-content-templates/creating-web-content-templates-from-structures.md

 # Creating Web Content Templates from Structures

 Using Web Content Templates, you can configure how to present the content of a [Structure](./03-editing-and-configuring-structures-content.md).
-Structures define the type of web content, templates define how this web content is represented.
-A template is always associated to a structure, and changes in the structure require changes in the associated template.
+Structures define the type of web content, Templates define how this web content is represented.
+A Template is always associated to a Structure, and changes in the Structure require changes in the associated Template.

 ```note::
    You create Web Content Templates using the FreeMarker Template Language (FTL).